Ken Hamlin: Seattle Seahawks

+Hamlin was selected in the second round (42nd overall) of the 2003 NFL draft by the Seattle Seahawks.

 As a rookie, Hamlin started 14-of-16 games making Pro Football Weeklys All-Rookie Team.
 He finished second on team with 96 tackles and was third on the team with 10 passes defended.
 In his first career start against the New Orleans Saints on September 7, he recorded five tackles and gained national attention after knocking off Donte' Stallworth's helmet on a hit over the middle.

 In 2004, he started all of the team's 16 regular season games and finished third on the team with 79 tackles.
 He was fourth on the team with a career-high four interceptions, which ranked 10th in the NFC.
 In 2005, he started the first six games of the season, recording 26 tackles, before suffering off-field head injuries.
 He was placed on the Reserve/Non-Football Injury list on November 1 and missed the rest of the season.
 In 2006, Hamlin started all 16 regular-season games and finished second on the team with 96 tackles while recording three interceptions (led the team), 11 pass deflections, and one forced fumble.

 2005 altercation

 Hamlin was involved in an altercation that allegedly took place between himself and two unidentified men in a Seattle nightclub on October 17, 2005.
 According to a police report, Hamlin and his girlfriend were leaving the club at about 2 a.m., several hours after the Seahawks defeated the Houston Texans.
 Hamlin's girlfriend told officers that he placed a hand on another man's shoulder and said, "Excuse me."
 The man told Hamlin to stop pushing, and the two men began shoving one another.
 According to the report, Hamlin punched the man in the face.
 Another man knocked Hamlin down.
 Other witnesses told police another man hit Hamlin twice with a street sign.

 Hamlin sustained serious injuries to his head due to a blow from a street sign.
 He was rushed to a local hospital in critical condition with a fractured skull, a small blood clot and bruising of the brain tissue.
-He was released on October 20, 2005 in stable condition.
+He was released on October 20, 2005, in stable condition.
 He did not play football for the rest of the season.